 A study of leadership in the context of ministry.
 Attention will be given to the role of volunteer leaders in ministry.
 Strategies for enlisting and training volunteer leaders will be formulated and analyzed.
-Prerequisite: None.One semester hour

 MINISTRY 1128.
 CHURCH AND PERSONAL FINANCE.

 An introduction to essentials of financial stewardship.
 Attention will be given to financial direction on the personal and congregational levels in ministry.
 Focus will be placed upon tithing, budgeting, taxes, insurance, and retirement.